saweeet/saweeet.github.io/content/en/cat-sitting.md

 - Name: Wi-Fries
 - Pass: fluffyrice123

-## Desk and Monitor
+## Desk and monitor

-- **Desk & Monitor Use:** Feel free to use the desk and monitor in the office.
+- **Desk & monitor Use:** Feel free to use the desk and monitor in the office.
-- **Connecting Your Laptop:** There is a single black cable from the curved wide 34" monitor.
+- **Connecting your laptop:** There is a single black cable from the curved wide 34" monitor.
 Plug the USB-C cable from the Monitor directly into your laptop's USB-C port.
 Wait a few minutes, the screen should automatically display, and the mouse and keyboard should automatically work.
 - **Gaming:** You are welcome to use our gaming accounts or log into your own.

-## TV Operation
+## TV operation
 **Fireplace TV**
 Use the small white remote to navigate the TV menu.
 The TV will start at volume 0, so you will need to pull the volume toggle button upwards to hear sound.

-**TV Apps:**
+**TV apps:**
 Use the Stremio or Prime app for movies and TV shows.
 Feel free to use YouTube as well.

 **Casting to the TV from your laptop**
 The TV is on a different network so you will need to connect to a different Wi-Fi network if you would like to cast anything.
 Ask Jeremy for details.

-## Coffee Machine Operation
+## Coffee machine operation
 - Shorts link: [https://www.youtube.com/shorts/BqlXmq-OdXk](https://www.youtube.com/shorts/BqlXmq-OdXk)
 - Use filtered water to refill the water tank.
 Do not exceed the max line.
 Do not run the machine on empty water.
 - The red flag will appear when the tray is full of water.
 Bring the tray to the sink and tip water into the sink.
 Briefly rinse the sink afterwards to avoid coffee stains.
 - For hot water, you can use either the coffee machine or the kettle found in the bottom drawer below the stove.
 - For Deb/Janik: please run a clean once a week using the grey silicone cleaning disc.
 I do 20 seconds x 5 times.

-## Aircon/heater & Fireplace Operation
+## Aircon/heater & fireplace operation
 - All bedrooms have aircon and heaters with their own remotes.
 Each white remote is kept on a table in their bedroom.
 If it's a hot day, you can leave them running on max with the doors open to cool the whole house.
 There is also a fan in the music room.
 - If you want to use the fireplace, there's an On/Off switch located on the right-hand side of the facade.